apollo

 How to manage the interaction:

-Although taking Ancolchin Tablet and Ranolazine together may possibly result in an interaction, they can be taken together if a doctor prescribes it.
-However, if you experience nausea, vomiting, abdominal pain, numbness or tingling in your hands and legs, muscle pain, or weakness, contact a doctor immediately.
-Do not discontinue any medication without consulting a doctor.
+Although taking Ancolchin Tablet and Nilotinib together may possibly result in an interaction, they can be taken together if your doctor prescribes it.
+However, if you experience nausea, vomiting, abdominal pain, numbness, muscle pain, or weakness, contact your doctor immediately.
+Do not discontinue any medication without consulting your doctor.

 Severe